MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_TicketAuthError** - Error code that indicates the cause of failure

 - **Data_ValidIdentity** - If the client has a valid identity

+#### Office.Apple.FirstRunCompleted

+The event is triggered when Office apps on Mac are launched for the first time and complete the First Run Experience.
+The data is used to monitor the health of our applications’ First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- **IsCompleted** - Indicates whether First Run completed or not.

+#### Office.Apple.FirstRunPanelAppear

+The event is triggered when Office apps on Mac are launched for the first time and go through the different First Run Experience panels.
+The data is used to monitor the health of our applications’ First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- **Panel** - Indicates the type of First Run panel that appeared.

+#### Office.Apple.FirstRunPanelAppear

+The event is triggered when Office apps on Mac are launched for the first time and go through the different First Run Experience panels.
+The data is used to monitor the health of our applications’ First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- **Panel** - Indicates the type of First Run panel that disappeared.

+#### Office.Apple.FirstRunStarted

+The event is triggered when Office apps on Mac are launched for the first time and begin the First Run Experience flow.
+The data is used to monitor the health of our applications’ First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- None

 #### Office.Apple.InAppAssociationActivity